jfasch/jfasch-home/about/site/index.rst

 not much different from documentation - so yes, Sphinx is a really great static website generator.
-It lets me focus myself on content, with an eye towards structure and built-in link consistency (it won't let me break links by moving documents around).
+It lets me focus myself on content, with an eye towards structure and built-in link consistency (it won't let me break links by moving content around).

 Installation Instructions
 -------------------------